Grilled Romaine Hearts: How to Grill Lettuce

 • Freshly cracked pepper

 Okay, you might say there are five ingredients if you count your dressing of choice.
-You can drizzle on some homemade creamy honey balsamic vinaigrette, some Olive Garden dressing, or Greek salad dressing.
+You can drizzle on some homemade creamy honey balsamic dressing (also great on this spinach and arugula salad!), some Olive Garden dressing, or Greek salad dressing.

 Or you can even go as simple as squeezing a fresh lemon or a sprinkle of vinegar over top, since the grilling adds a lot of flavor to the lettuce on its own.